Gods vs Geeks

 I grew up in the 1990s in a bustling city in India.
 The country was mostly poor, but everyone, through a few rich friends, media, or travel, knew there was a better life - one where you don't have to worry about the basics and can even indulge in luxuries.
 Every person aspired and craved for that better life - if not for them, at least for their kids.

-For middle class kids like me, a hopeful but difficult path emerged.
-If you study hard, get better test scores than everyone else, and get admission to top colleges, you either get a good career or even better, you get to pursue a life abroad.
-This is the path to not only wealth but also to being respected and liked by your friends, relatives, teachers, and community.
+For middle-class kids like me, a hopeful but difficult path emerged.
+If you study hard, get better test scores than everyone else, and get admission to top colleges, you either get a good career, or even better, you get to pursue a life abroad.
+This is the path to not only wealth, but also to being celebrated and liked by your friends, relatives, teachers, and community.

 Some of us took this seriously.
 The achiever virus was etched into our brains - keep working hard and keep progressing - to more prestigious institutions and more lucrative opportunities.
 We did it, over and over again.
 And the more we did it, the more the virus multiplied.